s-allius/ha-addons/ha_addon_debug/README.md

 # Home Assistant Add-on: TSUN Proxy (Debug)

-This is a bleeding-edge version of the 'TSUN Proxy'  AddOn with debuging enabled by default.
+This is a bleeding-edge version of the `TSUN Proxy`  Add-On with debuging enabled by default.

 The versions may be based on different feature branches and therefore the range of functions may change.